xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 3. Config Submission Options.

+    - Select a fetched test plan in the drop-down list, the test run is submitted to ADO automatically.

+        > Click **Fetch Test Plans** to fetch the latest test plans list.

+    - If you want to create test results for ADO test case ID due to multiple test points returned, select **Send test results when ...** to enable test run details for editing.
+        - Enter the required **Test Run Name**.
+        - Enter **Build Number** > click **Verify** to check if your number is valid.

         > **What is Test Point?**
         >
         > **A test point is a unique combination of a test case, test suite, configuration, and tester**.
 Test cases by themselves are not executable.
 When you add a test case to a test suite, test point(s) are generated.
 [Learn more](https://docs.microsoft.com/en-us/azure/devops/test/new-test-plans-page?view=azure-devops#execute-tab)

-    - Select a fetched test plan in the drop-down list.
-    - Enter the required **Test Run Name**.
-    - Enter **Build Number** > click **Verify** to check if your number is valid.

-        > Click **Fetch Test Plans** to fetch the latest test plans list.
-        > Select **Send test results when ...**  to create Test Results for Azure DevOps Test Case ID=<Id> due to multiple Test Points returned.
-Please check Test Points with Id = <Test Points ID list separated by comma>; or allow sending Test Results anyway in Project Settings.

     - Decide when and what to submit test results.